civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 1. Download [Docker Desktop](https://www.docker.com/get-started).
 On Mac, run Docker Desktop and go to Preferences > Resources to increase max RAM for containers to at least 4GB (ideally 6GB), otherwise sbt compiles can get killed before completing and produce strange runtime behavior.

+1. (Linux only) Install Docker compose v2 by following [these instructions](https://docs.docker.com/compose/cli-command/#install-on-linux)

 1. Clone the CiviForm repo.
 This will create a copy of the codebase on your machine:

     1. Open a terminal and navigate to the directory you'd like the copy of the CiviForm codebase to live.

-    1. In that directory, run the following (and/or refer to [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)):
+    2. In that directory, run the following (and/or refer to [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)):

            git clone git@github.com:seattle-uat/civiform.git